klee16/resume/README.md

 [AS-Showlocker](https://github.com/klee16/AS-Showlocker) is a simple java application that allow users to keep track of a list of Tv shows, Podcast, and Moveis Users can Add,Edit,and delete from List :tv: :movie_camera:

+# Sports Research

+## NFL

+[NFL EPA Overview](https://public.tableau.com/app/profile/kel5318/viz/NFLEPAOverview/Sheet2?publish=yes) is a research analsysis condudcted via R that find the top performers in the NFL by EPA